GabrielMarinelo/tumor_classification/README.md

-This project consist in a neural net that was trained to identify cerebral`s tumor
+This project consists of a neural network that was trained to identify brain tumors